-The first deliverable of SEMIoTICS Task 4.4 (D4.4 Semantic interoperability mechanisms for IoT (first draft)) presented the initial development of data transformation techniques and validation mechanisms to ensure end-to-end semantic interoperability.
-Specifically, D4.4 outlines the SEMIoTICS architecture elements that are responsible for resolving semantic differences and provide a short analysis of the implementation of them based on the motivating scenario, as already analyzed in subsection 2.2.
-The components of the SEMIoTICS architecture which are involved in said semantic interoperability mechanisms are shown in Figure 24.
-These include the Backend Semantic Validator, the Recipe Cooker, and the Thing Directory from the backend layer, as well as the Semantic API & Protocol Binding, the GW Semantic Mediator, and the Local Thing Directory from the field layer.
+The first version of SEMIoTICS deliverable D4.4 presents the development of data transformation techniques and validation mechanisms to ensure end-to-end semantic interoperability.
+In the next version of this deliverable (D4.11) this methodology will be implemented.
+However, this chapter outlines the SEMIoTICS architecture elements that are responsible for resolving semantic differences and provide a short analysis of the implementation of them.
+The components of the SEMIoTICS architecture, which are involved in semantic interoperability mechanisms, are demonstrated in Figure 18.
+Particularly, the Backend Semantic Validator, the Recipe Cooker, the Thing Directory from the backend layer and the Semantic API & Protocol Binding, the GW Semantic Mediator and the Local Thing Directory from field layer are the above-mentioned components.